European Golf Association

-The European Golf Association (EGA) is a non-profit organisation based in Epalinges, Switzerland, which was founded in 1937 in Luxembourg.
+The European Golf Association (EGA) is a non-profit organisation based in Épalinges, Switzerland, which was founded in 1937 in Luxembourg.

 The EGA's main activity consists of coordinating and co-organizing European amateur golf championships.
 It functions in coordination with its 49 member federations.
 It also is the body responsible for the implementation of the World Handicap System in Europe.

 In reaction to the 2022 Russian invasion of Ukraine, in March 2022 the European Golf Association announced that it would not allow teams, individuals, and officials from Russia and Belarus to participate in EGA events in 2022, and that no EGA events were planned to take place in Russia or Belarus.

 History and function

 The European Golf Association was founded in Luxembourg on 20 November 1937.

 The EGA is governed by three committees: